SriRam-Macha/Hungry-Story-GPT/README.md

 ---

+## 🧠 How This Was Made Using ChatGPT (No Drawing Required)

+This entire project was created using **ChatGPT with DALL·E 3 image generation capabilities**.
+No manual drawing, sketching, or traditional artistic skills were required.
+Here's how ChatGPT helped bring it to life:

+### ✅ What ChatGPT Did:
+- **Story Development**: Helped write and refine the storyline and dialogue.
+- **Character Consistency**: Maintained Priya’s visual style across all panels.
+- **Prompt Engineering**: Converted story scenes into detailed prompts for image generation.
+- **Image Generation**: Used built-in DALL·E 3 to create the manga panels in a cohesive anime-inspired style.
+- **File Organization**: Suggested markdown structure for repo documentation.

+This showcases the power of AI to assist in **visual storytelling** without the need for artistic background.
+Anyone with a story idea can bring it to life!

+---

 ## 🖌️ Art Style & Tools Used

 All the panels were generated using **AI-based image generation tools**, designed to maintain consistency in style, color palette, and character features.
 The style is inspired by modern colored anime/manga visuals, with a clean, warm tone.